Atsushi (musician)

 Atsushi Satō (佐藤 篤志, Satō Atsushi), known as Atsushi or Exile Atsushi (stylized as ATSUSHI and EXILE ATSUSHI) is a Japanese singer-songwriter and part-time producer.
-Debuting as a member of the band EXILE in 2001, Atsushi is currently one of the main vocalists for the group.
+Debuting as a member of the J-pop group EXILE in 2001, Atsushi is currently one of the main vocalists for the group.
 In 2004, Atsushi began working as a producer for the group Deep (then known as Color), and in 2011 released his debut solo single "Itsuka Kitto...".
 In 2016, he announced his temporary hiatus from EXILE and formed a new band named Red Diamond Dogs.
 Atsushi returned to EXILE in 2018 and later graduated from the group in December 2020 to focus on his solo activities.
-Atsushi rejoined the Exile Power of Wish tour on a limited basis in 2022 and announced that he would officially return to Exile's activities on the last day of the tour, 21 Dec 2022.
+Atsushi rejoined the Exile Power of Wish tour on a limited basis in 2022 and announced that he would officially return to Exile's activities on the last day of the tour, 21 December 2022.

 Biography

 Atsushi was born in Saitama on April 30, 1980.
 He first started playing the piano at four years of age, and at high school after joining a band decided he would rather become a vocalist.
 After high school, Atsushi attended the ESP Musical Academy in Tokyo to further train himself as a vocalist.

 In 2000, Atsushi entered the Asayan televised talent search, making it through to the last five.
 In 2001, after seeing Atsushi on Asayan, Hiro of the 1990s band Zoo asked him to join a musical group he was producing, called J Soul Brothers.
 The group had been releasing music since 1999, however when Atsushi and vocalist Shunsuke Kiyokiba were added to the group and the group's original vocalist Sasa decided to leave the group, Hiro renamed the group Exile.